ParaxialTechnologies/SAMI-VAPALS-ELCAP/README.md

 VA-Partnership to increase Access to Lung Screening
 ---------------------------------------------------

-This is the main repository that supports the the [VA-Partnership to increase Access to Lung Screening project](http://va-pals.org/)
+This is the main repository that supports the the [VA-Partnership to increase Access to Lung Screening project](http://va-pals.org/).
+The original management system was created and donated by Early Diagnosis and Treatment Research Foundation within the International Early Lung Cancer Action Program (I-ELCAP), an international program of lung cancer screening.

 Repository Structure
 -